zkEVM Deep Dive (Polygon, Scroll, StarkWare, and zkSync)

-A common explanation for zk-SNARKs is the "Where's Waldo?" analogy.
-Imagine you're looking at a Where's Waldo? image and you need to prove to Person X that you found Waldo without revealing Waldo's location.
-You could cut out the image of Waldo and give it to Person X. That would verify that you found Waldo but would not reveal his hiding location.
-Zk-SNARKs are similar because they use zk proofs to verify transactions without revealing any extra information.
+A common analogy used to explain zk-SNARKs is the "Where's Waldo?" example.
+Imagine you're looking at a Where's Waldo? image and you need to prove to Person X that you found Waldo without revealing his location.
+You could cut out the image of Waldo and give it to Person X, which would verify that you found Waldo but not reveal where he was hiding.
+Zk-SNARKs work in a similar way, using zk proofs to verify transactions without revealing any additional information.

 Rollups are the main way that Ethereum developers plan to scale the Ethereum network.
 Rollups can increase throughput (measured in transactions per second), improve transaction finality speed, and lower transaction fees.
 They are a type of "layer 2."
 A layer 2 is a blockchain that runs on top of a layer 1 blockchain.

 In short, rollups allow Ethereum to complete more transactions faster and at a lower cost.

 A popular analogy for explaining rollups is the "mail" analogy.
 Imagine you're sending 5 separate letters to 5 people who all live in the same house.
 You put each of the letters into separate envelopes, pay for 5 stamps, and send them.
 It would make more sense to put all of the letters into one envelope, pay for one stamp, and send that one envelope to their house.
 This would reduce your postage costs and allow you to send more letters..